Parsl/parsl/docs/userguide/app_caching.rst

 App caching can be particularly useful when developing interactive workflows such as when using a Jupyter notebook.
-In this case, cells containing apps are often re-executed as during development.
+In this case, cells containing apps are often re-executed during development.
 Using app caching will ensure that only modified apps are re-executed.

 Caveats